 Fashion and real fur don’t belong together.
 Apparis sources their faux fur from vegan textile manufacturers in France that follow industry standards.
 They are PETA approved, as are all the brands on the list.

 Pelush NYC wants to transform the boundaries associated with faux fur.
 They make man-made fur that is even more elegant than the real thing to give shoppers the most luxurious faux fur experience around.
 The faux fur is sourced Italian man-made pelage and is made-to-order in NYC.

 Earth-friendly faux fur.
 House of Fluff’s faux fur is either developed in-house or sourced from Italy all of it is 100% cruelty-free.
 They produce their line in a fair trade factory in NYC.
-They also upcycle all of their excess fabric into sweatshirts or scrappy collectibles.
+Plus, their excess fabric is upcycled into sweatshirts or scrappy collectibles.

-Fuzz Not Fur was to create an elegant and ethical alternative to faux fur.
+This brand was to create an elegant and ethical alternative to faux fur.
 Nadja Axarlis saw that her friends were trying to make more conscious style choices.
 Fuzz Not Fur keeps all the glamour and warmth that real fur was known for.
-The faux fur fabric Fuzz Not Fur uses is sourced from a fabric supplier in Northern France and then handcrafted at a former furrier in Paris.
+The faux fur fabric is sourced from a fabric supplier in Northern France and then handcrafted at a former furrier in Paris.

 Unreal Fur is working to bring fur into the future.
 They operate with socially responsible practices, manufacturing the faux fur ethically.
 They are concerned about their environmental impact and are developing some of the first sustainable faux fur fibers made from PET recycled water bottles and hemp.
 They also recycle their fabric scraps into new products that often end up in their accessories and mini-me product lines.